rarerex/vrchat-shy-objects/README.md

 # VRChat "Shy Objects"
 An Udon based system to trigger events when the player looks away from the target.

+**INCLUDES**
+• Multiple prefabs.
+• An example map
-Includes multiple prefabs, an example map, full readme with setup and custom examples.
+• In-depth readme with setup and custom examples